Complete Dynamical Evaluation of the Characteristic Polynomial of Binary Quantum Graphs: Introduction

-While the result shares some features of the semiclassical form factor expansion, it is surprisingly different.
-Like the form factor expansion, an important role is played by orbits with self-intersections.
-However, in the form factor expansion all orbits contribute to zeroth order and higher order contributions are obtained from orbits with progressively more self-intersections.
-As the binary quantum graph model we consider lacks time-reversal symmetry, these higher order contributions would cancel, semiclassically, in the form factor.
-Here, as we demonstrate in section \ref{sec:contributions}, the cancellation mechanism is different.
+While this result shares some features of the semiclassical expansion of the form factor it is surprisingly different.
+As in semiclassical expansions of the form factor, an important role is played by orbits with self-intersections.
+However, in the form factor expansion all orbits contribute to zeroth order and higher order contributions are obtained from all orbits with progressively more self-intersections.
+In contrast, in proposition \ref{thm:main}, only pseudo orbits where all the self-intersections are of length zero contribute.

-In \cite{T01} the asymptotics of the variance of the coefficients of the characteristic polynomial are investigated in the semiclassical limit for families of binary graphs with $p$ fixed.
-They are seen to approach a family-dependent constant independent of the coefficient of the characteristic polynomial.
-This constant is obtained from a diagonal approximation using a matrix permanent.
-In \cite{BHS19} Band, Harrison and Sepanski evaluate a diagonal contribution to the variance dynamically for the family of binary graphs by counting the total number of primitive pseudo orbits of length $n$ using strictly decreasing Lyndon decompositions of binary words of length $n$.
-In the semiclassical limit of large graphs the variance converges to this diagonal contribution, in agreement with \cite{T01}.
-It is therefore important to understand how this is possible, given that many pseudo orbits, for example all orbits with an encounter of length greater than zero, do not appear to contribute to the variance described in theorem \ref{thm:main}.
+In \cite{BHS19} Band, Harrison and Sepanski evaluate a diagonal contribution to the variance dynamically for the family of binary graphs with $p=1$ by counting the total number of primitive pseudo orbits of length $n$ using Lyndon decompositions of binary words of length $n$.
+In the semiclassical limit of large graphs the variance converges to this diagonal contribution, in agreement with \cite{T02}.
+It is therefore important to understand how this is possible, given that many pseudo orbits do not appear in proposition \ref{thm:main}.
+In the semiclassical limit of large graphs, for a family of graphs defined by the choice of $p$, the sum in parenthesis in (\ref{variancefinal}) converges to the total number of primitive pseudo orbits on the graph, see section \ref{sec:semiclassical}.
+So while the variance is determined only by the numbers of primitive pseudo orbits with self-intersections of zero length weighted by certain factors, it turns out that the sizes of these sets combined with the weights produces, in the semiclassical limit, the total number of pseudo orbits.

-In section \ref{sec:asymptotic variance} we show that, for a family of graphs defined by the choice of $p$, if we fix the ratio $n/B$ then, in the limit of large graphs, the sum in parenthesis in \eqref{variancefinal} converges to the total number of primitive pseudo orbits on the graph.
-This leads us to obtain results for the number of primitive orbits and pseudo orbits on binary graphs. \begin{theorem} Let $p>0$ be an odd number and consider the binary graph with $V=p \cdot 2^r$ vertices.
+To evaluate this semiclassical variance for $p\neq 1$ we count primitive orbits and pseudo orbits on binary graphs. \begin{proposition} Let $p>0$ be an odd number and consider the binary graph with $V=p \cdot 2^r$ vertices.
 Then the number of primitive pseudo orbits of length $n > p$ is